-Global Geospatial Solutions (GGS) is a GIS firm with the vision of bringing GIS knowledge and tools to the private sector.
-Founder Fran Harvey started using GIS on the job while working for the Department of Environmental Quality, which intrigued her to figure out how GIS could be applied to air quality.
-Today, Fran has a for-profit GIS consulting company that helps companies find solutions using GIS, and a non-profit to introduce GIS technology into education, Global Geospatial Institute (GGI).
+Global Geospatial Solutions (GGS) is a GIS firm with a vision of bringing GIS knowledge and tools to solve important challenges of its clients.
+Founder Fran Harvey started using GIS on the job while working for the Department of Environmental Quality, applying GIS to air quality management.
+Today, GGS helps customers deploy GIS solutions, for disaster response and commercial applications, while Global Geospatial Institute (GGI), a non-profit sister company, helps introduce GIS technology into education programs.

-In the aftermath of Hurricane Katrina, through FEMA Fran was contracted by the Louisiana Department of Wildlife and Fisheries (LDWF) to assist with emergency rescue response.
-She was tasked with the responsibility to create a search and rescue grid that would be scalable at the Louisiana state level to the ground level so people could walk the streets, or be on a boat in flooded areas, and manage the area when the network was down.
-Using the technology available at the time, LDWF were only able to use intercom and flashlights to communicate, and the wildlife and fisheries response team helping during Katrina only had phone books zip code page to help determine locations.
+In the aftermath of Hurricane Katrina, Fran was contracted by the Louisiana Department of Wildlife and Fisheries (LDWF), through FEMA, to assist with emergency rescue response.
+She was tasked with the responsibility of creating a search and rescue grid that would be scalable from the Louisiana state level to the ground level.
+The grid needed to enable people walking the streets, or traveling on boats in flooded areas, to perform search and rescue, even when the network was down.
+At the time, LDWF were only able to use intercom and flashlights to communicate, and the wildlife and fisheries response team helping during Katrina only had phone book zip code pages to determine locations.

 Fran found an easier way to get the job done.
 Several people at City of Hammond at the administration level downloaded TerraGo’s free GeoPDF Toolbar plug-in from the website, and found it a perfect fit for the job.
-It didn’t require a lot of training, was easy to use, allowed GIS Analyst to input a large quantity of valuable GIS information in a PDF, and most importantly, could be used by non-GIS users or anyone without access to GIS software.
-Most importantly, this map worked perfectly without a network connection in situations where internet or electricity was down.
+It didn’t require a lot of training and was easy to use.
+It allowed GIS analysts to include a large quantity of valuable GIS information in a PDF map.
+This intuitive map could be used by non-GIS users who didn’t have access to GIS software.
+Most importantly, this map worked perfectly without a network connection

-After achieving so much success using Toolbar, GGS began to use TerraGo’s Composer and Publisher software, as well.
-The field-proven, industry standard GeoPDF technology gave GGS the ability to create an index and data-driven pages that coordinate with the index so that they can easily navigate around the state and know all of the grid cells in the state, which grid cell they were in, and their exact location at any given moment through the index PDF.
+After achieving so much success using the GeoPF Toolbar, GGS began to use TerraGo’s Composer and Publisher software, as well.
+The field-proven, industry standard GeoPDF technology gave GGS the ability to create an index and data-driven pages “mapped” to the index so that they could easily navigate around the state and know all of the grid cells in the state, which grid cell they were in, and their exact location at any given moment through the index PDF.

-The use of TerraGo products has had a huge impact on the City of Hammond’s community, and has provided internal and external users (city employees and citizens) with a lot of useful data and information.
-The introduction of TerraGo’s technology into this small town has been the turning point in bringing them into the 21st century, transforming their planning, maintenance and operations procedures tremendously.
-The user-friendly ability of the GeoPDF technology has led to its wide use in the community, allowing even non-GIS individuals to easily use and apply the tools, especially when it’s needed most, even when the network is down.
+The use of TerraGo products has had a huge impact on the City of Hammond’s community, and has provided internal and external users (city employees and citizens) with powerful GIS solutions.
+The introduction of TerraGo’s technology into this small town has been the turning point in bringing them advanced GIS capabilities, transforming planning, maintenance and operations.
+The user-friendly ability of the GeoPDF technology has led to its widespread use in the community, allowing even non-GIS individuals to easily use and apply the tools, especially when it’s needed most, even when the network is down.

-In conjunction with GGS’s private sector application, the non-profit organization, GGI’s, work in introducing GIS courses into schools has also had a huge impact on the lives of the youth, giving them training and work-ready skills for when they graduate from high school.
-GGI’s current goal for students is to introduce them to the GeoPDF technology during GGI’s third course offering, Drones to Smart Maps.
-Thanks to Fran and her team’s work, these students’ eyes are now opened to the world of GIS, with opportunities and prospects for their futures that they wouldn’t otherwise have.
+In addition to GGS’s applications, the non-profit organization GGI’s has successfully introduced GIS courses into Louisiana schools utilizing GeoPDF.
+This has also had a huge impact on the lives of students, giving them training and skills previously unavailable to them.
+GGI’s is now introducing students to GeoPDF technology during GGI’s latest course offering, Drones to Smart Maps.
+Thanks to Fran and her team’s work, these students’ eyes are now opened to the world of GIS, with opportunities and prospects for their futures that they would not otherwise have.